 *Aviation students are assessed an additional fee of:

-- International students enrolled Summer I 2017 and later will be charged $375 for each summer session.
+- Undergraduate students enrolled Summer I 2017 and later will be charged $750 for each fall and spring semester.

 In March 2010 the Western Student Association voted in favor of introducing a sustainability fund fee of $8 per semester and $4 per summer session.
 The funds are to be used to enrich course offerings, create student green jobs, support a Sustainability Office, support student-driven initiatives and provide research grants, fellowships, scholarships and awards for students.
 A student-majority committee will work in consultation with the President's University-wide Sustainability Office and the Vice President of Student Affairs to determine the appropriate allocation process.